-This homemade Starbucks blueberry scone recipe was inspired by the one at Bux.
+This homemade Starbucks blueberry scone copycat recipe was inspired by the one at Bux.
 However, this recipe is so much better, thanks to fresh blueberries.
 The freshness creates sweet pops of flavor that dried blueberries never could.
 Made in 35 minutes, these will quickly become your favorite scone.

-What Makes These Blueberry Scones So Good?
+What Makes This Starbucks Copycat Recipe So Good?

 - First and foremost, they are homemade.
-IMHO nothing tastes better than homemade!
+IMHO, nothing tastes better than homemade!

 - Real blueberries create a flavor pop sweeter than dried blueberries at Starbucks.